calband/calchart/README.txt

 Release notes for 3.2.2:

-Updated wxWidgets to use 2.9.2.
+Updated wxWidgets to use 2.9.3.

-Bugs and features fixed in this release
+Bugs and features fixed in this release:

 3315322: Show animation path
 3018574: Need a better icon